kuangyu0801/MobileComputing_SS20_assign03/README.md

 ### Design
 兩個按鍵、read, write, 一個City text input 一個city temperature in/out

+read from data base "This method is triggered once when the listener is attached and again every time the data, including children, changes. "

 # Task02
 - 2.1: Continuously display the latest temperature value of a city: choose a city(do it with drop down or textEdit)
 - 2.2: Show todays average from one location